 If the compressor runs and runs yet air pressure is not forthcoming, the problem is likely due to one of two issues:

-- Faulty pump: If the motor is running and making noise yet the compressor yields no air, you probably have a faulty air-intake pump that needs to be replaced.
+- Faulty pump: If the motor is running and making noise yet no air comes out, you probably have a faulty air-intake pump that needs to be replaced.
 As long as the compressor is not too hot, you can feel for lack of pump pressure manually with a pair of protective gloves.

 - Faulty gasket: If the compressor only generates small amounts of pressure, there might be an issue with the gasket between the low-pressure and high-pressure compartments of the compressor, such as air flowing from one side to the other without sufficient pressurization.

-Fortunately, pumps and gaskets can easily be changed out, allowing you many more years of performance from the compressor at hand.
+Fortunately, pumps and gaskets can easily be changed out.
+With a simple parts replacement, you should be able to get many more years of performance from the compressor at hand.

 Oil in Air Lines